Utuado, Puerto Rico: Baseball

 The Montañeses de Utuado (Utuado Mountaineers) are a semi-professional baseball team based in Utuado that competes in the Puerto Rico Amateur Baseball Federation's Liga Doble A. The team achieved its first national championship in 1941 under the then Federación Deportiva del Norte (Sports Federation of the North) as the Utuado Stars.
 Their second national championship was in 1970 under the current baseball federation.
 The team won their third national championship on September 1, 2007, against the Bravos de Cidra (Cidra Braves).
 On September 14, 2014, the Montañeses won their fourth national championship title against the Brujos de Guayama (Guayama Warlocks) in a 7-game final.

 On May 16, 2019, the Montañeses signed Diamilette Quiles, making her not only the first female to play for the team, but also the first female signed in Béisbol Doble A. Quiles was previously on the roster for the Lobas de Arecibo (Arecibo Wolves) in the Puerto Rico Women's Amateur Baseball Federation as well as playing softball for Puerto Rico in the Central American and Pan American Games.

 Table tennis

 Utuado's table tennis players include sisters Adriana, Melanie, Gabriela and Fabiola Díaz, Brian Afanador (cousin to the Díaz sisters), Daniel González, Richard Pietri, Daniely Ríos and Yomar González, all members of the Águilas de la Montaña Table Tennis Club.
 Both Brian Afanador and Adriana Diaz, members of the International Table Tennis Federation World HOPES Team, have risen to prominence all over the Caribbean, Latin America and the world in their respective categories.
 The head coaches of the table tennis athletes are Bladimir Diaz, father of the Díaz sisters, and Eladio Afanador, a high-level performance program coach.

 Festivals and events

 Utuado celebrates its patron saint festival in September.
-The Fiestas Patronales de San Miguel Arcangel is a religious and cultural celebration to honor Michael (archangel) and generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The Fiestas Patronales de San Miguel Arcangel is a religious and cultural celebration to honor the archangel Michael and generally features games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Utuado include: